benhoyt/benhoyt.github.com/writings-scandir-saga.md

 I began by implementing just the OS calls in C, and the DirEntry object creation in Python, but even that was slower than I wanted, so ended up writing the whole thing in C before too long.
 Speed is good!

-After I'd finished writing and testing the code for CPython 3.5, I went back and updated my standalone scandir project to use the same code.
+After I'd finished writing and testing the code for CPython 3.5 (October 2014 to March 2015), I went back and updated my standalone scandir project to use the same code.
 I extracted the relevant portions out of the too-large Modules/posixmodule.c, moved it to _scandir.c, and made a few tweaks so it could compile against Python 2.x.

 From pretty early on (right from "betterwalk" days) I had a simple [benchmark script](***) that me and other folks could use to test the performance of os.walk() with and without scandir on various systems.
 This was invaluable stress test the code and ensure we didn't introduce major performance regressions.

-*** Little saga with V Stinner rewriting it at the last minute.
+There was a little frustrating moment late in the implementation where Victor Stinner (and I'm sure he wouldn't mind me relating this, as it's all [on the bug tracker](http://bugs.python.org/issue22524#msg235873)) reimplemented much of scandir using a different approach (as little C code as possible), without prior discussion.
+Victor had been helpful and involved throughout, but I was a bit frustrated at this (and said as much), and he admitted being a bit overzealous and could see how much faster the pure C implementation was.

 From there it was just a matter of updating os.walk() to use scandir() instead of listdir(), and I was done.